mpaiva/blog/_posts/2021-04-29-interview-with-your-future-self.markdown

 #### After this activity, you will:

-- learn from past mistakes,
+- learn from past mistakes
-- identify any missed opportunities,
+- identify any missed opportunities
-- recognize how new technologies, techniques, or methodologies could have helped past projects,
+- recognize how new technologies, techniques, or methodologies could have helped past projects
 - consider your own potential future disabilities as you grow older
-- account for global events that could impact the way we live.
+- account for global events that could impact the way we live

 <hr/>